A Glug of Oil

 Instructions

-- Leave the fat on for cooking to add flavour but of course, you probably wouldn't want to eat it as you might if the gammon had been roasted.
+1. Leave the fat on for cooking to add flavour but you probably wouldn't want to eat it.

-- Cumberland sauce is not meant to be a thick sauce and is always served cold.
+1. Cumberland sauce is not a thick sauce and is always served cold.

-- Put the redcurrant jelly in a saucepan with the port and melt, whisking them together over a low heat for about 10 minutes - the redcurrant jelly won't melt completely, so it's best to sieve it afterwards.
+3. Put the redcurrant jelly into a saucepan with the port and melt, whisking them together over low heat for about 10 minutes; you want the redcurrant jelly to melt completely.

-- Now add the juice of the whole orange, the port and redcurrant mixture along with the strips of lemon and orange zest.
+5. Add the juice of the whole orange to the port and redcurrant mixture along with the strips of lemon and orange zest.

 No comments